htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

   and ``osdf://`` URLs.
   :jira:`1332`

+- OpenCL jobs can now run inside a Singularity container launched by HTCondor if the OpenCL drivers are present on the host in directory ``/etc/OpenCL/vendors``.
+  :jira:`1410`

 - The *CompletionDate* attribute of jobs is now undefined until such time as the job completes previously it was 0.
   :jira:`1393`